 A one-inch stake six or seven feet long should be driven into the soil next to the Dahlia bulbs.
 Cover the bulbs with about three inches of soil and firm gently.
 Water well and as the young plants grow, fill in with the soil and amendment mix.
 Remove the lowermost leaves as they become covered.
 When the soil level in the hole reaches the top, build a berm around the plant to hold water and irrigate as needed during the summer.
 Do not let the plants wilt or you may lose all of the flower buds that have formed.
 Irrigate long enough for water to sink in 12 to 16 inches.
-Fertilize every month with Master Nursery Bulb Food or Master Nursery Rose and Flower Food or Liquid fish fertilizer.
+Fertilize every month with Master Nursery Bulb Food or Master Nursery Rose and Flower Food, liquid fish fertilizer or Gardner & Bloome Rose & Flower Fertilizer.
 Do not use a high Nitrogen fertilizer.
-Master Nursery or Dr. Earth Fertilizers work equally well.

 If you start your Dahlias by mid-March, they should start to bloom by mid-summer and continue until October or November.
 Cut flowers for table use or at least dead-head to maintain continuous bloom.
 Flowers for table use should be cut in the afternoon and placed immediately into water.
 All except the last two leaves next to the flower should be removed.
 Using a ‘flower fresh’ product or similar solution will help to prolong the blooms indoors.